yunweneric/flutter-open-webui/README.md

 Flutter animated open-source project that's all about pushing the boundaries of User Interfaces! 🌟✨ If you're a Flutter enthusiast or just someone who appreciates stunning UI/UX, this project is tailor-made for you! 🚀🎨

+# !!!
+Depreciated

+The content of this project have been added to [Flutter Open UI](https://github.com/yunweneric/flutter-open-ui)!.
+You can still star or fork it but I will not be receiving pull request.

+Consider doing a PR in [Flutter Open UI](https://github.com/yunweneric/flutter-open-ui)!.
+Instead

+### Thanks

 ## Setup guide

 - Install and use [Fvm](https://fvm.app/) to manage your flutter version